 The second way to provide warm water for birds in winter, is with a complete Heated Bird Bath These are birdbaths sold as a complete unit with the heating element built into the bowl. (see top) Just set it next to your feeders, fill with water, and plug it in.

 One of the nice things about the all-in-one unit is that you don't have to look for your heater when winter arrives.
-(Hopefully you're better organize then I am.)
+(Hopefully you're better organized than I am.)
 You can choose from a variety of baths.
 Some clip on to your deck railing and others can be placed on the ground as nature would supply water.

 These make perfect gifts for the bird lover.
 Most bird watchers have bird houses and bird feeders and a ton of books.
 Far too few have a heated bird bath.
 Once you've experienced attracting birds this way, you'll never want to be without one.